Wildlife of Zimbabwe: Wildlife estate

 The Wildlife Estate includes eleven national parks: the Chimanimani National Park (including the Eland Sanctuary), Chizarira National Park, the Gonarezhou National Park, the Hwange National Park, the Kazuma Pan National Park, the Mana Pools National Park, the Matusadona National Park, the Matobo National Park, the Nyanga National Park, and Victoria Falls National Park and Zambezi National Parks.

 Chimanimani National Park

 Chimanimani National Park borders Mozambique in the southernmost area of the Eastern Highlands.
 It is a mountainous terrain with peak heights of 2436 m and is the source of many streams and springs enriching the environment of the park with natural falls such as in the Bridal Veil Falls in the Eland Sanctuary.
 There are also views of the Pork Pie mountain range and the Bridal Veil Falls, which plunges 50 m down into a base about 10 m wide.
-The virgin forest cover is dense of the moist evergreen type.
+The virgin forest cover is of the dense moist evergreen type.
 It is approachable only by trekking along hill tracks.
-It is 150 km from the Mutare town.
-It has many wild life fauna such as eland, sable, bushbuck, blue duiker, klipspringer and also spotted leopard, apart from butterflies, birds, snakes and shy cats.
+It is 150 km from the town of Mutare.
+It has fauna such as eland, sable, bushbuck, blue duiker, klipspringer and also spotted leopard, apart from butterflies, birds, snakes and shy cats.